-Are you getting excited about the upcoming Maternal* Support Practitioner (Doula) Training?!
-We are, too – and we are extra excited about our Doula Training Scholarship Program!
+Are you getting excited about the upcoming Maternal* Support Practitioner (aka Birth Worker or doula) Training?!
+We sure are!
+And we are extra excited about our Birth Worker Training Scholarship Program!
 Did you know that we ensure that our whole team reads all of the applications submitted?
 For the upcoming application process, we will be keeping an eye out for submissions that match the spirit of the bebo mia community.
 Want to know more about how to write a winning application?
 Read on to learn all about this session’s awards!

 The Intersectional or Bust Award

 This award recognizes an applicant whose project idea or business plan works to dismantle the impact of structural oppression in reproductive health in their community.
 The recipient will position their unique understanding of the interconnected nature of race, gender, sexual orientation, ability and class to create opportunities that directly challenge these oppressive forces.
 By working directly with people whose lives are impacted by these destructive forces, the recipient’s contributions will increase access to opportunities for individual empowerment and make steps toward a sense of equity and justice for BIPOC and/or 2SLGBTQA+ individuals within the healthcare system.

 The BIPOC Doula Journey Bursary recognizes a Black, Indigenous, Person of Colour applicant who demonstrates an aptitude for birth work, client care, and a genuine desire to start and grow their own doula business.